 "An important addition to the expanding literature of material culture in the history of science, exploring new topics such as the industrial appropriation of scientific instruments.
 Sumner’s narrative also provides an exemplary account of the rise of experts . . . essential reading for anyone interested in the joint development of chemistry and brewing."—Ambix

-"Beer has always been a staple of life in Britain; this book puts it at the centre of the history of science too.
-In this wide-ranging and authoritative account, Sumner reveals the complex processes that led to the creation of 'brewing science' from books, vats, instruments and philosophies.
+"Beer has always been a staple of life in Britain; this book puts it at the center of the history of science too.
+In this wide-ranging and authoritative account, Sumner reveals the complex processes that led to the creation of 'brewing science' from books, vats, instruments, and philosophies.
 His lively survey opens up new avenues for understanding the circulation of knowledge and the emergence of new scientific disciplines."—Jim Secord, University of Cambridge

 "Fantastic scholarship has produced a book that is essential reading for anyone interested in a vital and fascinating slice of British brewing history."

 —Martyn Cornell, author of Beer: The Story of the Pint